Stuart-Mouse/odin-gon/notes.md

     serialize fields based on a set of data bindings, more like a reversed version of the parsing procedure may need to generate a basic DOM for structure?

+use of struct member tags has been largely dropped in favor of specifying data in the IO_Data structure for a type.
+Perhaps in Jai we can have some comptime helper function to allow more easily defining things through tags and then converting that to IO_Data automatically.

 ## Callback Events